Taught by Pete Wernick & Gilbert Nelson using the Wernick Method

 Sir Walter Statue outside the Raleigh Convention Center, 500 S Salisbury St, Raleigh, NC 27601 (Rain location: Lobby of RCC)

 Friday and Saturday, Oct 1-2, 2021, 10am-Noon

 Join us for either or both days!

-A free copy of student materials will be emailed to all registered students.
+Student materials will be emailed to all pre-registered students.

 Pete Wernick is the originator of Banjo Camps and Bluegrass Jam Camps, and creator of many bestselling bluegrass books and videos.